top of page

 sunshine committee.PNG

 If you would like to get involved in this mitzvah, you can help in many ways.
-Prepare food, donate supplies (sandwich and gallon sized bags, meal containers, gift cards to grocery stores, money donations, etc. In December, The Charlotte Jewish Day School Middle School helped prepare Hanukkah meals.
-Everything was made from scratch by the students.
+Prepare food, donate supplies (sandwich and gallon sized bags), meal containers, gift cards to grocery stores, money donations, etc.

 bottom of page